-POD 18B and 18C were adopted in 11/19 and applied specifically to the area that would eventually be developed as "Liberty Grand" and the "Liberty Summit" apartments.
-The maximum number of units was defined for each Sub Area as follows:
+POD 18B and 18C were adopted in November, 2019, and applied specifically to the area that would eventually be developed as "Liberty Grand" and the "Liberty Summit" apartments.
+The maximum number of units was defined for six different Sub Areas.
+The overall development scheme allowed 120 single-family parcels, 442 units that could be developed as either single-family or attached units, and 498 units to be developed as multi-family apartment uses.

-Sub Area A allowed 120 single-family units.